lucienxixi/Core-Java-Basic/Assignment/src/main/java/assignment1/assignment1.md

 - A
 10. How to define constants in java?
 - static final datatype variable_name = constant;
-11. What is String?
+11. What is Stringk?
 Is it primitive type?
 - String is the reference type, but String is immutable, and the object is stored in the String constant pool in the heap
 12. How to check if a String is representing a number?
 ```